Skip to main content

 So already we’re seeing how the choice of the internet as a setting complements the story of Suzu overcoming her fear of being judged.
 The reason why Suzu is even able to sing as Belle is because U provides her that cloak of anonymity that removes “Suzu” from the equation.
 U gives her a safe outlet to express her musical ability free of judgment.
 This sets up Suzu’s disguise as an imperative—Suzu being able to sing again is conditional upon her identity being kept secret, this is how it is for most of the characters on U. In Suzu’s eyes, U might love Belle, but they would hate Suzu.

 The adoration shown toward Belle is the reciprocal of something like the scorn shown toward the Beast.
 This also sets up one of Suzu’s strengths: she sees through the artifice of internet culture.
 Where the rest of the world sees the Beast as a monster, someone it’s okay to hate because he’s just that rotten, Suzu sees someone in pain.
-This further reflects the genius of using the "Beauty and the Beast" archetype, a story about finding beauty and value in something that lacks outward signifiers of such things, to make a comment about seeing beyond internet performativity.
+Is it really any wonder that we landed on the "Beauty and the Beast" archetype to tell this story--a story about learning to see humanity in something animal-like?

-In that vein, telling this story as a musical in which our main character participates in a series of singing numbers is another solid choice for this story.
+In that vein, telling this story as a musical, in which our main character participates in a series of singing numbers, opens a lot of avenues.
 Singing forces you to expose yourself to the judgment of others, and so featuring key plotpoints as musical numbers again puts Suzu in that position where she has to make herself vulnerable in order to advance the story.
-Affinity of story elements.
+That's affinity of story elements.

 We also see early on that though online anonymity enables this sort of dialogue, the problem is itself more ingrained in human behavior.
-The glib comments the neighbors made about Suzu’s mother after she dies saving the child (“Well that’s what happens when you try to be a hero,”) echo this same insensitivity.
-They talk about this woman who just saved someone’s life in a way that takes her humanness out of the process in a way that is so easy when you have no personal investment in the matter.
-(I myself have had the experience of reading comments on the article reporting my dad’s fatal car accident where random strangers were commenting on whether he was driving too fast.)
+The glib comments the neighbors made about Suzu’s mother after she dies saving the child (“Well that’s what happens when you try to be a hero,”) echo this same insensitivity that we see online.
+They talk about this woman who just saved someone’s life in a way that takes her humanness out of the process.
 This is the ecosystem in which a person like Suzu has to face her overwhelming anxiety.

 A Million Miles Away

 I feel like it's easy to discount a film for achieving visual excellence for the same reason it's easy to discount film for engaging primarily with the heart rather than the intellect.
 There's an impulse with internet culture to distrust something whose appeal can't be objectively measured.
-Moreover, genuinely liking something requires genuine vulnerability, something not readily offered within the YouTube comment sections.
-That's something this film understands on multiple levels.
+Moreover, genuinely liking something requires genuine vulnerability, something not necessarily rewarded by the YouTube comment sections.

 Mamoru Hosoda